 This manual provides driver license testing information for drivers who wish to have a commercial driver license (CDL).
 This manual does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
-You may have to contact your state driver licensing authority for additional information.
+Additional information on federal rules and regulations are located at www.fmcsa.dot.gov.